aravindkumarh23/SQLRDS2014Upgrade/README.md

 ## How to Run this ?

 All you need to do is , execute this shell script `rds_upgrade.sh` and provide requested inputs.
 Take a break !
 We will take care of the upgrade.

+## What does each file do ?

+- `rds_upgrade_2014.sh` This is the main file that need to be run for executing the upgrade.
+- `db_options.py` This python file performs json parsing , creates an output that serve as input for option group and parameter group creation.
+- `og_input.json` & `og_output.json` are used to create option group.
+- `source_pg.json` file is used to create parameter group.